awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-format.md

 If your column names and object keys don't match, or to map to deeper levels in the data hierarchy, you can use a JSONPaths file to explicitly map JSON or Avro data elements to columns\.
 The JSONPaths file maps JSON data elements to columns by matching the column order in the target table or column list\.

 The JSONPaths file must contain only a single JSON object \(not an array\)\.
 The JSON object is a name/value pair\.
 The *object key*, which is the name in the name/value pair, must be `"jsonpaths"`\.
 The *value* in the name/value pair is an array of *JSONPath expressions*\.
 Each JSONPath expression references a single element in the JSON data hierarchy or Avro schema, similarly to how an XPath expression refers to elements in an XML document\.
-For more information, see [JSONPath Expressions](#copy-json-jsonpath-expressions)\.
+For more information, see [JSONPath expressions](#copy-json-jsonpath-expressions)\.

 To use a JSONPaths file, add the JSON or AVRO keyword to the COPY command and specify the S3 bucket name and object path of the JSONPaths file, using the following format\.